hbctraining/EpiR/lessons/06_ggplot2.md

 ## Data Visualization with `ggplot2`

 When we are working with large sets of numbers it can be useful to display that information graphically to gain more insight.
 Visualization deserves an entire course of its own (there is that much to know!).
-If you are interested in learning about plotting with base R functions, we have a short lesson [available here](basic_plots_in_r.md).
-In this lesson we will be plotting with the popular Bioconductor package [`ggplot2`](http://docs.ggplot2.org/).
+In this lesson we will be plotting with the popular package [`ggplot2`](http://docs.ggplot2.org/).

 More recently, R users have moved away from base graphic options towards `ggplot2` since it offers a lot more functionality as compared to the base R plotting functions.
 The `ggplot2` syntax takes some getting used to, but once you get it, you will find it's extremely powerful and flexible.
 We will start with drawing a simple x-y scatterplot of `samplemeans` versus `age_in_days` from the `metadata` data frame. `ggplot2` assumes that the input is a  data frame.